 So if you’re ready to start using schema, make sure you know what type of items and properties to search for to decide which one will work best for your site.

 Schema provides a significant opportunity to take advantage of digital marketing today.
-Still, it’s essential to understand both sides of the coin before planning how you’ll implement it on your website.
+Still, it’s essential to understand both sides before planning how to implement it on your website.

 Some other best practices for implementing schema on your website are: